smaurice101/readthedocs/docs/source/rtms.rst

      - This is a user threshold to alert when a pattern

        is equal to or greater than this number.
+   * - privateGPT_AI_response
+     - This is the real-time response from the privateGPT container

+       running LLM models from Deepseek or Mistral AI.

+       See `here <https://tml.readthedocs.io/en/latest/genai.html#privategpt-special-containers`_ >for details.
+   * - prompt
+     - The prompt provided by the user.
+   * - context
+     - The context provided by the user.
+   * - pgptcontainer
+     - The privateGPT container used from `here <https://tml.readthedocs.io/en/latest/genai.html#privategpt-special-containers>`_.
+   * - pgpt_consumefrom
+     - The kafka topic that Step 9 task will consume from.
+   * - pgpt_data_topic
+     - The kafka topic Step 9 task will output results to.
+   * - contextwindowsize
+     - The context window for the LLM.
+This is basically

+       the maximum number of words LLM will process.
+   * - temperature
+     - This is the LLM temperature parameter.

+       Close to 0, the LLM will be more conservative

+       in responses; close to 1, it will hallucinate.
+   * - pgptrollbackoffset
+     - The amount of offsets to rollback the **pgpt_consumefrom** topic.

 .. tip::
    TML gives you are powerful capability to substiitute the **--entity--** placeholder with the **Entity** above.
 This makes it possible to search for each invidual entity in any log files.